wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-excel/includes/2-tables-headers-charts.md

 The following code examples demonstrate how to use the Office.js API to create and manipulate charts in Excel:

-- add a clustered column chart using table data:
+- Add a clustered column chart using table data:

     ```javascript
     const dataRange = table.getDataBodyRange();
     let chart = currWorksheet.charts.add("ColumnClustered", dataRange, "auto");
     ```

-- get existing chart by name
+- Get existing chart by name

     ```javascript
     let chart = workbook.charts.getItem("MyChart");
     ```

-- modify chart properties such as position, titles, colors, and font sizes
+- Modify chart properties such as position, titles, colors, and font sizes

     ```javascript
     chart.setPosition("A15", "F30");